Green fruitworm (Lithophane antennata)

 Pyramidal fruitworm (Amphipyra pyramidioides)

-Pest description and crop damage Several species of moths can attack fruit trees.
-They are known collectively as green fruitworms.
-These also are found feeding on a wide range of hosts such as willow, birch, alder, maple, strawberry, and other tree fruits.
-Adult fruitworms vary depending on the species but are generally large, with gray to reddish-brown wings, and are attracted to lights in the fall and spring.
+Pest description and crop damage Several species of green fruitworms can attack fruit trees.
+Fruitworms are found feeding on a wide range of hosts such as willow, birch, alder, maple, and other tree fruits.
+Adult fruitworm moths vary depending on the species but are generally large, with gray to reddish-brown wings, and are attracted to lights in the fall and spring.
 Immature larvae are similar to cutworms, with green bodies and heads.
 Mature larvae are green with white or cream longitudinal stripes.

-Green fruitworm larvae feed on flowers and leaves, occasionally tying them together.
+Green fruitworm larvae feed on flowers and leaves, occasionally tying them together with silk.
 When the larvae increase in size, they begin feeding on the fruit, starting inside the cluster and taking bites out of most fruit in the cluster.
-Badly damaged fruits drop, and fruits that remain have large, russeted cavities.
+Badly damaged fruits drop, and damaged fruits that remain have large, russeted cavities.

 Scouting and thresholds Examine fruit clusters shortly after fruit set for the small green larvae.
 They tend to occur in clumps, so thorough monitoring is required.

 Birds often are seen eating green fruitworm larvae.
 Ground predators probably reduce pupal or adult overwintering populations.
 Some parasitic wasps are also important.